Launch the search

 - Who will serve on the search committee?

-- Utilize the overview of search committees and composition to help you make this decision.
+- Utilize the overview of search committees and their composition to guide your decision making.

 <<Position Title>>